-Preferences Set the startup options and menu options for the ACU.

-Check whether the program should start automatically when Windows starts, and check the menu items that should appear on the popup menu.
+Preferences Set the ACU startup and menu options.
+Check to start the program automatically when Windows starts, and check menu items that should appear on the popup menu.

-Enable/Disable Radio Enable or disable the RF Signal.
+Enable/Disable Radio Enable or disable the RF signal.

 Manual LEAP Login Log in to LEAP manually, if LEAP is set to manually prompt for user name and password on each login.